architolk/architolk.github.io/_pages/calculator/breadboard.md

 A [simulation](/assets/spice/calculator/breadboard.asc) of the circuit in LT Spice shows that the circuit actually works OK.
 The hFE in that case is 153 (!), according to a datasheet, it is between 60 and 160, so this is a bit on the high side...
 The zener works with an output current of 580 mA according to the simulation, but it gets only 0.77 mA...

-At 600mA the transistor disipates 600mA * 0.7V = 0,42W.
-The terminal resistance to ambient of the transistor is max 100°C/W, so the transistor will be 42°C above ambient temperature.
+Vce = Vin - Vout - Vbe = 34V - 24V - 0.7V = 10.3V.
+At 50mA P = Vce * Ic = 10.3V * 50mA = 0,52W.
+The terminal resistance to ambient of the transistor is max 100°C/W, so the transistor will be 52°C above ambient temperature.
 This is within limits of the transistor, but the transistor will get hot.
-As we expect normal operation to be around 300mA, the transistor will be around 21°C above ambient temperature, which is ok.
+And with larger numbers for the provided current, this value will increase a lot!
+So we definitely need a head sink if we want to use such a circuit!

 ### High-side, dual power rail switch